mynameisi/elasticsearchRAG/README.md

 - **Search Term Highlighting**: All search terms highlighted throughout the document
 - **Auto-scroll to Match**: Panel automatically scrolls to the matching paragraph
 - **Health Status**: Shows Elasticsearch and embedding service connectivity

+### AI Chat (RAG-Powered)

+The Chat tab provides an AI-powered conversational interface using RAG:

+- **Multi-turn Conversations**: Chat history is maintained for contextual responses
+- **RAG Integration**: Toggle to enable/disable knowledge base retrieval
+- **Streaming Responses**: Real-time streaming via Server-Sent Events (SSE)
+- **Source Citations**: Shows which documents were used for each response
+- **Markdown Rendering**: AI responses are rendered with full markdown support

+**Requirements:**
+- Set `DASHSCOPE_API_KEY` in your `.env` file (get key from [DashScope Console](https://dashscope.console.aliyun.com/))

+**How it works:**
+1. User sends a message
+2. If RAG is enabled, relevant documents are retrieved from Elasticsearch using hybrid search
+3. Retrieved context is sent to Qwen LLM along with the user's message
+4. Response is streamed back in real-time with source citations

 ### PDF Viewer